Game Preview: Warriors vs. Kings - 2/25/20 | Golden State Warriors

 LAST GAME'S STARTERS

-GSW: Damion Lee, Jordan Poole, Andrew Wiggins, Eric Paschall and Kevon Looney
+GSW: Damion Lee, Jordan Poole, Andrew Wiggins, Eric Paschall and Marquese Chriss

-SAC: De'Aaron Fox, Bogdan Bogdanovic, Harrison Barnes, Nemanja Bjelica and Harry Giles III
+LAL: Avery Bradley, Danny Green, LeBron James, Anthony Davis and Javale McGee

 INJURY & ROSTER NOTES